What is Rural?

 Where can I find a list of rural designated areas by census tracts, county, and/or zip code?

-Also, the Federal Office of Rural Health Policy Data Files include a set of 3 Excel files identifying rural areas as:
+The Federal Office of Rural Health Policy (FORHP) Data Files lists rural areas by county and census tract.

 What changes to rural definitions are occurring following the 2020 Census?

 In March 2022, the Census Bureau announced changes to how it defines urban areas based on the results of the 2020 Decennial Census.
-Urban areas are now defined by housing unit density rather than population density.
+Urban areas are now defined by housing unit density in addition to population.
 The previous designations of urbanized areas and urban clusters are no longer used.
 The Census Bureau released updated lists and maps of urban areas using 2020 Census data.
 The Census Bureau also provides a table comparing the Urban Area criteria used following the 2010 Census and 2020 Census.

 In July 2021, the Office of Management and Budget (OMB) announced its 2020 Standards for Delineating Core Based Statistical Areas, which will guide the classification of metropolitan and micropolitan statistical areas based on the 2020 Census.
-OMB plans to publish these new delineations in 2023.
-Similarly, USDA-ERS plans to release updated Rural-Urban Continuum Codes in 2023 and updated Rural-Urban Commuting Area codes no earlier than Fall 2024.
+In 2023, OMB established revised delineations for Metropolitan Statistical Areas, Micropolitan Statistical Areas, Combined Statistical Areas or collectively identified as Core Based Statistical Areas.
+USDA-ERS released updated Rural-Urban Continuum Codes in 2023 with plans to update Rural-Urban Commuting Area codes in 2025.

 Why is my location not considered rural?